-- E. At all stages of this process, the Complainant and Respondent (also known as the parties) have the right to an advisor and/or a support person of their choosing.
+- an Interim Suspension as appropriate and consistent with the Policies Applying to Campus Activities, Organizations, and Students (PACAOS) 105.08 of the Policy on Student Conduct and Discipline. - E. At all stages of this process, the Complainant and Respondent (also known as the parties) have the right to an advisor and/or a support person of their choosing.
 The advisor and/or the support person may be any person (including an advocate, attorney, friend, or parent) who is not otherwise a party or a witness.
 The advisor's primary role is to provide guidance through the process.
 The support person's primary role is to provide emotional support.
 The advisor and/or the support person may not speak on behalf of a student or otherwise disrupt any meetings or proceedings in any manner.
 The University reserves the right to exclude an advisor and/or support person who does not abide by these procedures. - F. Neither the Complainant nor the Respondent is required to participate in the resolution process outlined in these procedures.
 The University will not draw any adverse inferences from a Complainant or Respondent's decision not to participate or to remain silent during the process.
 An investigator or hearing officer will reach findings and conclusions based on the information available.
 However, when a party selectively participates in the process such as choosing to answer some but not all questions posed, or choosing to provide a statement only after reviewing the other evidence gathered in the investigation an investigator or hearing officer may consider the selective participation in evaluating the party's credibility.
-In doing so, they should try to discern reasonable non-adverse explanations for the selective participation, including from the parties' own explanations, and determine whether the information available supports those explanations. - G. In all cases, including where the Complainant chooses not to participate or where there is no Complainant as provided for in the SVSH Policy and Guidelines, the University's role is neutral, and it will conduct any fact-finding and sanctioning without taking the position of either party. - H. The campus Case Management Team (CMT) will track all stages of the resolution process under these procedures. - I. All University officials involved in this resolution process will be trained to carry out their roles in an impartial manner in keeping with trauma-informed practices. - J. The standard of proof for fact-finding and determining whether a policy violation(s) occurred is Preponderance of Evidence, as defined by the SVSH Policy and Guidelines.
-A Respondent will not be found responsible for a violation of the SVSH Policy and/or other University policies unless the evidence establishes it is more likely than not that they violated the SVSH Policy and/or other University policies. - K. The Title IX Officer may extend any deadlines contained herein consistent with the SVSH Policy and Guidelines as applicable, and for good cause shown and documented.
-The Complainant and Respondent will be notified in writing of any extension, the reasons for it, and projected new timelines. - L. The Title IX Office/OEOD and the Office of Academic Integrity and Student Conduct (OAISC) will consider requests from parties and witnesses for disabilityrelated accommodations. - M. The Title IX Office/OEOD, and OAISC will consider requests from parties and witnesses for language interpretation.
+In doing so, they should try to discern reasonable non-adverse explanations for the selective participation, including from the parties' own explanations, and determine whether the information available supports those explanations. - G. In all cases, including where the Complainant chooses not to participate or where there is no Complainant as provided for in the SVSH Policy (II.C.1.) and this policy (III.A.), the University's role is neutral, and it will conduct any factfinding and sanctioning without taking the position of either party. - H. The campus Case Management Team (CMT) will track all stages of the resolution process under these procedures. - I. All University officials involved in this resolution process will be trained to carry out their roles in an impartial manner in keeping with trauma-informed practices. - J. The standard of proof for factfinding and determining whether a policy violation(s) occurred is Preponderance of Evidence, as defined by the SVSH Policy.
+A Respondent will not be found responsible for a violation of the SVSH Policy and/or other student conduct policies unless the evidence establishes it is more likely than not that they violated the SVSH Policy and/or other student conduct policies. - K. The Title IX Officer may extend any deadlines contained herein consistent with the SVSH Policy as applicable, and for good cause shown and documented.
+The Complainant and Respondent will be notified in writing of any extension, the reasons for it, and projected new timelines.